kubeshop/kusk-examples/with-argocd/README.md

-# Deploying APIs to production with ArogCD and Kusk Gateway
+# Deploying APIs to production with ArgoCD and Kusk Gateway

 This repository sets up ArgoCD to use Kusk to generate API resource manifests that ArgoCD will then apply to a Kubernetes cluster.
 To make that possible, Kusk needs to be added as a plugin to ArgoCD.
 This repository covers the steps to do that.
 ### 1. Patching ArgoCD's deployment